Mount Wilson

 Steep, rocky slopes below the summit

-I scrambled up a chimney but Shin and Dinah easily hiked around it.
+I scrambled up a chimney but Shin and Dinah easily hiked around it

-The summit is just past this rise.
+The summit is just past this rise

-Shin climbs a chute to reach the summit.
+Climbing a chute to reach the summit

-Dinah follows.
+Dinah follows

 Relaxing on the summit